TESSEorg/ttg/doc/dox/contrib/CI-Administration-Notes.md

 * TTG uses GitHub Actions (GHA) for its CI service
 * GHA CI configuration is in file `.github/workflows/cmake.yml`.
 Only Linux and MacOS builds are currently supported.
 * Unlike earlier CI setups, there is no need to cache TTG prerequisites; default system-wide packages are used for most prerequisites, and the rest is compiled from source every time.
-* Doxygen documentation deployment uses a Github token that is defined as variable `GH_TTG_TOKEN` in GHA's TTG repo settings' [secrets](https://github.com/TESSEorg/ttg/settings/secrets/actions).
+* Doxygen documentation deployment uses a GitHub token that is defined as variable `GH_TTG_TOKEN` in GHA's TTG repo settings' [secrets](https://github.com/TESSEorg/ttg/settings/secrets/actions).

 # Debugging GitHub Actions jobs